meyiu/profile/index.md

 <img src="https://user-images.githubusercontent.com/54088435/63208186-76e90480-c114-11e9-9b1f-9e1aa3592b3a.png" width="250" height="180" />

-The results from these tests describes my personality and mindset and I believe that these results are accurate and displays how I act in society.
+The results from these tests describes my personality and mindset and I believe that these results are accurate and displays how I act in an environment.
+These results also help me to understand my strength and weakness points, and to realise how I think and act.
 It may influence me to overcome my introvert trait and encourage me to be more active in a team.
 I would also use these results to find various types of team members to ensure that our group will be able to work on each of our strengths and weaknesses.

 ## 5. Project Ideas